vladkuzminisp23/vladkuzminisp23/README.md

 - 🌱 I’m currently learning programmer

-- 💞️ I’m looking to collaborate on programming and game development
+- 💞️ I’m looking to collaborate on programming and game development and game cs2 :)

 - 📫 How to reach me telegram @ZELLOIN